0x9F1337/DynamicTemplateJsonExample/README.md

 ```cmd
 dotnet new exampletemplate -o GreatestProject -n GreatestProject
 ```
-It should tell you that the creating was successful.
+It should tell you that the creation was successful.

 ### Run it!